informatics-lab/pangeo-notebook/README.md

 This image was previously called `singleuser-notebook`.

-This is a docker image which contains [Jupyter Notebook](https://github.com/jupyter/notebook) and [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) along with a sensible Python envirnoment for performing environmental science analysis activities.
+This is a docker image which contains [Jupyter Notebook](https://github.com/jupyter/notebook) and [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) along with a sensible Python environment for performing environmental science analysis activities.

 ## Usage